A Role for the Fauxrizon in the Semiclassical Limit of a Fuzzball: Fuzzballs

-In other words, the paradox remains so long as the operationalist stance familiar from the classical theory continues to be viable in a semiclassical modeling context.
-If nothing precludes a description of the astrophysical black hole relative to the exterior weak-field observer in the semiclassical theory as extending through a horizon into a black hole interior, then the physical reasoning underpinning (3) persists in exactly the case where one has freely chosen to consider the observer's surrounding exterior black hole spacetime as itself extended through a distant horizon and into a black hole interior.
-Consequently, adequate representations of the astrophysical black hole --- now understood as a fuzzball --- \emph{as a spacetime in the semiclassical limit} can feature a naked singularity, in contradiction with what (1-2) entail.
-(The naked singularity would, perhaps, indicate that there is something \emph{misleading about} such a choice of semiclassical description --- but it would still be appropriate \emph{as} one such description, and so the paradox would formally persist.)
+In other words, the paradox remains so long as the operationalist stance familiar from the classical theory GR continues to be viable in a semiclassical modeling context.
+If nothing precludes a description of the astrophysical black hole relative to the exterior weak-field observer in the semiclassical theory as extending through a horizon into a black hole interior, then the physical reasoning underpinning EG persists in exactly the case where one has freely chosen to consider the observer's surrounding exterior black hole spacetime as itself extended through a distant horizon and into a black hole interior.
+Consequently, adequate representations of the astrophysical black hole --- now understood to be a fuzzball --- \emph{as a spacetime in the semiclassical limit} can exhibit the peculiar global geometric features associated with EG, in contradiction with what LM and GH entail.
+(Those peculiar global geometric features would, perhaps, indicate that there is something \emph{misleading about} such a choice of semiclassical description --- but it would still be appropriate \emph{as} one such description, and so the paradox would formally persist.)